EMC China Lab

 Core Explanation of WPC Certification

-The Wireless Planning and Coordination (WPC) Wing of the Department of Telecommunications (DoT) is responsible for issuing wpc certificates, which are mandatory authorizations requiRED for importing wireless devices into India.
-This certificate ensures that all imported wireless devices operate only within the government-approved license-exempt frequency bands and comply with India's Radio Frequency (RF) regULations.
+The Wireless Planning and Coordination (WPC) Wing of the Department of Telecommunications (DoT) is responsible for issuing wpc certificates, which are mandatory authorizations required for importing wireless devices into India.
+This certificate ensures that all imported wireless devices operate only within the government-approved license-exempt frequency bands and comply with India's Radio Frequency (RF) regulations.

-Importing RF-based devices into India without this certification is illegal, including wireless MICrophones, Bluetooth devices, Wi-Fi routers, smart home appliances, and other related equipment.
+Importing RF-based devices into India without this certification is illegal, including wireless microphones, Bluetooth devices, Wi-Fi routers, smart home appliances, and other related equipment.

 Equipment Type Approval (ETA) is a key step in the WPC certification process.
 RF modules of devices must be tested in NABL-accredited laboratories to verify compliance with technical requirements such as frequency range, output power, and safety standards.
 If a device is equipped with a pre-approved RF module, extensive laboratory testing is not required, and the process can be completed through document review only.